gardener/gardener/docs/concepts/gardenlet.md

 ![Counterparts in the Gardener Architecture and the Kubernetes Architecture](images/gardenlet-architecture-similarities.png)

-The `gardener-controller-manager` has control loops to manage resources of the Gardener API.
+The `gardener-controller-manager` has controllers to manage resources of the Gardener API.
 However, instead of letting the `gardener-controller-manager` talk directly to seed clusters or shoot clusters, the responsibility isn’t only delegated to the gardenlet, but also managed using a reversed control flow: It's up to the gardenlet to contact the Gardener API server, for example, to share a status for its managed seed clusters.

 Reversing the control flow allows placing seed clusters or shoot clusters behind firewalls without the necessity of direct access via VPN tunnels anymore.